Yur1yPzdc/nix-dotfiles/README.md

 3. **Setup**
 - Clone the repo into your future config directory: `git clone https://github.com/Yur1yPzdc/nix-dotfiles [name of your directory]`.
 Mine is `nixos-config`
 - Run `cp /etc/hardware_configuration.nix [your directory name]/hardware_configuration.nix` to insert hardware_configuration.nix file to config
 - Replace version-related lines in `configuration.nix` and `/home-manager/home.nix` to your installed nixos version.
-The one in the name of ISO
+The one in the name of ISO you have installed
 ```diff
 -- stateVersion = "24.05";
 ++ stateVersion = "[your stateVersion]";